rticommunity/rtiroutingservice-plugins/examples/mqtt-shapes/README.md

 All commands in this section assume that you already [built and installed the demo](#building).

-The installation directory will be referred to as `RSPLUGINS_INSTALL`.
+The directory where the repository's artefacts have been installed will be referred to as `INSTALL_DIR`.

 If you want to run components manually, make sure to either set `${CONNEXTDDS_DIR}` and `${CONNEXTDDS_ARCH}` in your environment, or